brndnmtthws/thetagang/README.md

 # Θ ThetaGang Θ

+*Beat the capitalists at their own game with ThetaGang 📈*

 ThetaGang is an [IBKR](https://www.interactivebrokers.com/) trading bot for collecting premium by selling options using "The Wheel" strategy.
 The Wheel is a strategy that [surfaced on